 1. Produce a Consistent Cancellation Message

-- Include your reasoning for cancelling as well as how you plan to handle refunds.
+- Include reasoning for your event cancellation as well as how you plan to handle refunds.

 - Use concise messaging and clear action steps but is concise.

 - Try to tell all of your attendees (as well as sponsors, speakers, and vendors) at the same time, otherwise it may leak before you’re ready!

 - Consider including an incentive for signing up for your next event or offering to roll tickets over to a future event.

-- Send a separate message to remind your your partners / affiliates to stop selling tickets since you had to cancel your event
+- Send a separate message to remind your partners / affiliates to stop selling tickets since you had to cancel your event

-- Turn off any ticket options on your website, event registration system, social media, or any other automated channels and replace with a message .
+- Turn off any ticket options on your website, online event registration system, social media, or any other automated channels and replace with a message .

 4. Post and Monitor Your Communication Channels

-- Once your attendees message has gone out, post the cancellation on your event’s landing page and social media channels that there has been a cancellation to your event (and why)
+- Once your attendee message has gone out, be sure to post on your event’s landing page and social media channels that there has been a cancellation to your event (and why)

-- Actively check your event email and social media channels for any feedback and handle it quickly.
+- Actively check your event email and social media channels for any feedback and respond swiftly and appropriately

 Planning an event, especially a big one, can seem like a daunting task.
 There are a million things to do and, if you’re like most organizations, very few people to help.
 But don’t worry!
 We’ve broken down the event planning process into nine simple steps for overall success.
 Check out our guide, 9 Steps to Event Planning Success to streamline your “to-do” list and make the most of your event!